Frequently Asked Questions

 Is this for real?

-Well, it’s as real as you would like it to be.
+It is as real as you would like it to be.
 We like to think that reality itself is a bit flexible.